keIpie/wdwr/README.md

 `./main.py --mbi --mod "bi.mod" --verbose`

 Arguments for commands:
-- soler - specifies solver to be used (default cplex)
+- solver - specifies solver to be used (default cplex)
 - verbose - to print intermediate results

 For help run: